SimmsSays/simmssays.github.io/_recipes/recipe1.markdown

 published: true
 order:
 tags:
+  - Mozzarella
-  - Greek
+  - Vegan
-  - Meat
+  - Cheese
-  - Hot
+  - Snack
 ---

 # Mozzarella Sticks
 One of the absolute staples of a cheese lover's diet are the one and only mozzarella sticks!
 In just 35 minutes you can enjoy this tasty snack, swapping dairy mozzarella for a tasty cashew substitute.
 We promise you won't be disappointed...

 <!--more-->